Senketsu/pomfit/README.md

 # **pomfit - Pomf it !**
-## Current version 0.0.5c ~Crystal~
+## Current version 0.0.6 ~Cube~
-### Now with batch upload !
+### Now with user accounts support !
 ------------------------
-### Note: 0.0.5c
+### Note: 0.0.6
-* Properly fixes a link issue with recent (temporary?)storage changes.
-* Fixing last 'bugfix' & some minor changes
+* Added user accounts support.
+* You can now login through pomfit to have your uploads linked to your account.
+* Another update probably, when file expirations will be implemented.(unless bugs appear)
-* Recommended update
+* Recommended update.
 * Thats all cayooties.
-Sorry about that you need to upgrade again. (sick & sleep deprived ftw)

 ### About Pomf it !
 Image and file uploader for http://pomf.se written in C using GTK.